-We have already seen several solutions – like gauge chart – on the net but these are all looked alike except for a very few.
+We have already seen several solutions – like gauge chart – on the net, but these are all looked alike except for a very few.
 We keep ourselves to the previously written down principles meaning that on the blog, you will only see unique dashboard templates.

-This will be like this today, we will introduce the making of an advanced score meter chart but we wouldn’t settle only for this, we go further and the article will contain some very unique and original solutions.
+This will be like this today; we will introduce the making of an advanced score meter chart, but we wouldn’t settle only for this, we go further, and the article will contain some very unique and original solutions.
 Even the array formulas will be at our help!

-On these pictures can be seen that we have endeavored to create such user interface that you can tell at a glance what is displayed and the meaning of it.
+On these pictures can be seen that we have endeavored to create such a user interface that you can tell at a glance what is displayed and the meaning of it.
 Let’s say a few words of the widget!

 We will use these and in a dynamic way!
-As a default we will be able to handle values between 0% and 100%.
+As a default, we will be able to handle values between 0% and 100%.

 Our advanced score meter chart will have that special characteristic that we will set each element of the color chart by giving arbitrary values.
-As usual red is the smallest / weakest value, the dark green is the best / highest value.
+As usual, red is the smallest / weakest value, the dark green is the best / highest value.

 The division is not needed to be even; we can differ from the average division rule of 0%-20%, 21%-40%,…81%-100%.
 Why is this so useful for us?
-Using the opportunities given by free configuration there will be KPIs available for display that are differ from the customary.
+Using the opportunities given by free configuration, there will be KPIs available for display that differs from the customary.

 We have defined the percentages in the ‘Slicers’ column.
 But we have to bring your attention to one important issue!
-When changing values (any one out of the five) pay attention so that the value doesn’t exceed 100% because we can maximum only display this on the chart.
+When changing values (anyone out of the five), pay attention so that the value doesn’t exceed 100% because we can maximum only display this on the chart.

 Thousands of variations can be imagined by modifying the percentage, always use the appropriate ones for the task.
 Good to know that the score meter chart looks spectacular as a part of a complex dashboard!